-For a classic taste, you’d be a fool not to try Johnnie’s Pastrami.
+For a classic taste, you’d be a fool not to try Johnnie’s Pastrami (now closed).
 Originally a hot dog stand in 1952, Bob Bass took over the eatery and started serving tasty French dip sandwiches.
 Its most popular is undoubtedly the pastrami.
 Each sandwich is served with pickles and, if you’d like your lunch with a kick, fiery English mustard.
 In Oldtown Pasadena, Harlowe’s French Dip are considered masters of the art.
 The restaurant was set up by one of the descendants of legendary nurse Clara Harlowe Barton, who founded the American Red Cross.
 Their slow-roasted pork, beer-infused mustard and perfectly toasted French roll make for a mouth-watering French dip sandwich.

 Image: Gwang Yang BBQ